-Compensation for Dermatologists in the United States is generous, with average pay surpassing six figures annually ($203K).
-Geographic location is the biggest factor affecting pay for this group, with the former having the largest influence.
+Salaries for Dermatologists in the United States are generous, with average pay above six figures ($205K) per year.
+Geography and experience level each impact pay for this group, with the former having the largest influence.
 This field is filled with high levels of job satisfaction; most Dermatologists are happy with their jobs.
-Not all workers are lucky enough to have benefits; in fact, roughly one in five are without coverage.
-Medical insurance is claimed by a strong majority and dental insurance is reported by more than a third.
+Not all workers are lucky enough to have benefits; in fact, around one in four are without coverage.
+Medical insurance is claimed by a fair number and dental insurance is reported by more than a third.
 Dermatologists survey participants are largely women, dominating at 61 percent.
 Respondents to the PayScale salary survey provided the data for this report.

 Job Description for Physician / Doctor, Dermatologist

 A dermatologist's main priority is the treatment and well-being of his or her patients.
 He or he must be capable of interviewing and examining patients to identify, rule out, and diagnose various conditions.
 A dermatologist must be able to routinely perform treatments such as the removal of lesions, laser treatment, and biopsies.
 He or she must also prescribe medications, interventions, and behavioral changes to help reduce or eliminate symptoms.
 A dermatologist must be able to work with all types of patients, from young children to the elderly.
 Daily activities may range from treating an individual with skin cancer to assisting a patient with a cosmetic procedure.Read More...